thorlindberg/thesis/dissertation/7-3 experiment-evaluation.md

 <br>

 As a JSON data structure is typically not written by hand but rather an automated intermediary, this transformation functionally occurs in the software.
 The implication of this is that a TXON data structure is achieved by extending the object being encoded to JSON in a programming language.
 As TXON conforms to the JSON specification it is already compatible with JSON encoders, so the functional implementation only requires extending the encoded object with an initialiser and type references.
-During the modification of this object, the encoded JSON structure can be continuously validated by utilising the txon.js library.
+During the modification of this object, the encoded JSON structure can be continuously validated by utilising the TXON.js library.

 {"break":true}

-{"sub":"Debugging with TypeScript and TXON"}
+{"sub":"Debugging with TypeScript and TXON.js"}

 [ TypeScript types ]